 Creator & Editor

 Since a young age I have been fascinated with science, wildlife and exploration.
 I was lucky enough to learn how to SCUBA dive at an early age and was amazed at the expansive and vibrant world I found hiding beneath the waves.
 It inspired me to study Marine Biology which I did at the University of Exeter (Penryn campus) graduating in the summer of 2018.
 During my time at university I not only learned about the weird and wonderful marine creatures that occupy our oceans, but also about the threats that face them on a daily basis.
-My lecturers included researchers who were providing the data that contributes to conservation efforts to protect key species and habitats and I was amazed by how many human caused issues were plaguing our oceans.
 I want to help highlight some of these issues as well as well inspire people to care about and help protect marine life.

-As well as Marine Madness I have also written articles for Sevenseas Media, Ocean Oculus, Make The Ocean Great Again, Naturevolve, Sea Voice News & The Marine Biologist.
+In addition to running Marine Madness I am now also a staff writer at Live Science, one of the biggest science news websites on the web!
+I have also written articles for Scientific American, Sapce.com, New Nature, Sevenseas Media, Ocean Oculus, Make The Ocean Great Again, Naturevolve, Sea Voice News, Bloom in Doom & The Marine Biologist.
 To keep up with my work follow me on twitter @harryjpbaker.

 Amy Barker – The sea otter story